newlifeoutlook

 • Menopause & Painful Intercourse

-• “I still desire you but it’s uncomfortable for me.”
+• “I still desire you, but it’s uncomfortable for me.”
 Let your partner know that you are still sexually attracted to them, but it has become uncomfortable to have sex at this time.
 Explain that because your estrogen levels are decreasing, your vagina is dry, and it can be painful to have intercourse.
 There are ways around this issue.
-You can purchase lubrication over-the-counter or ask your doctor about hormone replacement therapy.
+You can purchase lubrication over the counter or ask your doctor about hormone replacement therapy.
 This will help relieve vaginal dryness; additionally, the HRT will help alleviate some of the other symptoms of menopause.

 Enjoy this article?